 Feed Your Baby (but not too much!)

 If we want to work together through a full feeding, the little one should be ready to eat.
-It’s a balancing act — a hungry, stressed baby, who’s been crying, might not have the energy or patience to feed well.
+It’s a balancing act — a hungry, stressed baby who has been crying might not have the energy or patience to feed well.
 But a baby fed amply right before the consult may say “no, thank you.”

 A substantial feeding about two hours before our consultation might help a baby wait for us (with just a little comfort nursing if needed).
-Holding a baby skin-to-skin, just in a diaper, with a blanket over the team if needed, conserves a baby’s energy and gets him or her ready to feed.
+Holding a baby skin-to-skin (just in a diaper, with a blanket if needed) conserves a baby’s energy and gets him or her ready to feed.
 If a baby is restless right before the consult, a partner or helper who doesn’t smell deliciously of milk may have more luck in keeping a baby settled for the last few minutes.

-Sure, it’s hectic with a baby in the house, but try to eat nutritiously and drink fluids before our consultation so you feel at your best.
+Sure, it’s hectic with a baby in the house, but try to eat nutritiously and drink fluids before our consultation so you feel your best.
 (This suggestion carries through your entire breastfeeding relationship!)

 Think About Who You Want to Attend the Consult